-These are like little whiffs of pleasure when you roam around the house.
+These are little whiffs of pleasure to be encountered by anyone who roams around your home.
 Just don't forget where you hid them all.

-If you don't know what a candle warmer (sometimes called candle burner or candle plate) is, you have been missing out.
-This little gadget heats jar candles slowly so that the scented wax melts.
-The candles last longer and the fragrance is stronger.
+If you don't know what a candle warmer is (aka a candle burner or candle plate), you have been missing out.
+This little gadget heats jar candles slowly, making the candle last longer and the fragrance smell stronger.

 But don't stop with candles!
 Save those empty candle jars and use them to make your own potpourri.
-I've heated a lot of different concoctions on my candle warmer:
+I've used them to heat a lot of different concoctions on my candle warmer: